rosettatype/design-regression/_posts/2022-02-02-designing-books-for-alzheimers-disease.md

 new memories (Alzheimer, 2021).
-Since reading relies on the synchronous functioning of many aspects of memory, individuals with Alzheimer’s tend to experience a number of specific difficulties which include retaining new information (Lleó and Blesa, 2017, p.
-28 ), grasping the gist of a text (Hudon et al., 2006), and inferring meaning from an author’s words (Creamer and Schmitter-Edgcombe, 2010).
+Since reading relies on the synchronous functioning of many aspects of memory, individuals with Alzheimer’s tend to experience a number of specific difficulties which include retaining new information (Lleó & Blesa, 2017, p.
+28 ), grasping the gist of a text (Hudon et al., 2006), and inferring meaning from an author’s words (Creamer & Schmitter-Edgcombe, 2010).
 Research suggests that the hippocampus also plays a part in binding together the experience of time, space and memory (Eichenbaum, 2017), which would explain the general feeling of disorientation caused by its malfunctioning.